SillyFreak/gsl/docs/source/index.rst

 In contrast to iMatix' GSL, this tool does not use its own scripting language but Python;
 with Python 3.6's `f-strings`_, it is very appropriate for code generation tasks.
-GSL's focus lies on reading the source models and making them available in a convenient form, and providing utilities that are useful during code generation, especially for string manipulation.
+GSL's focus lies on reading the source models and making them available in a convenient form, and providing utilities that are useful during code generation, especially for output handling and string manipulation.

 .. _iMatix' GSL: https://github.com/imatix/gsl
 .. _here: https://github.com/imatix/gsl#model-oriented-programming